 The major Greek and Latin dramas in translation, with a history of the theater and dramatic productions.
+A knowledge of Latin and Greek is not required.

 170A.
 Greek Archaeology.
-(2) I.
+(2) L.

 A knowledge of Greek is not required.

 A short survey of the painting, sculpture, and architecture of the Minoan and Hellenic societies to the fourth century before Christ.